-Most of these monotype prints were created by inking the entire surface of a smooth plexi-glass plate with oil or water based etching ink applied via a roller.
-Then using rags and q-tips, ink was removed from the plate to create a subtractive image, e.g. creating lights from a field of opaque color.
-The image was then transferred onto a sheet of paper by pressing the two together using a printing press.
-Monotype printing produces a unique singular print; most of the ink is removed during the initial pressing.
+Nanette’s Monotype prints are created by inking up the entire surface of a smooth plexiglas plate with etching ink applied via a roller.
+Then using her fingers, rags and q-tips, ink is removed from the plate to create a subtractive image, e.g. creating lights from a field of opaque color.
+The image is then transferred onto a sheet of paper by pressing the two together using a printing press producing a unique singular print.
 Although a subsequent reprinting is sometimes possible, it differs greatly from the first print.
 These secondary prints from the original plate are called "ghost prints”.

 In recent series she has began deconstructing her monotypes.
 She creates a print ready piece then inks over it with a brayer to obscure the image and soften the edges.
 Often highlights are pulled back into the artwork to ad depth.
 This process requires the artist to surrender artwork that she knows would have printed beautifully prior to deconstruction and trust that something better will come of it.